sanchitsharma77/airweave/README.md

 </div>

-## Overview
+## What is Airweave?

-**Airweave is a tool that lets agents search any app.** It connects to apps, productivity tools, databases, or document stores and transforms their contents into searchable knowledge bases, accessible through a standardized interface for agents.
+[Airweave](https://app.airweave.ai/) is a fully open-source tool that lets agents search any app.
+It connects to apps, productivity tools, databases, or document stores and transforms their contents into searchable knowledge bases, accessible through a standardized interface for agents.

 The search interface is exposed via REST API or MCP.
 When using MCP, Airweave essentially builds a semantically searchable MCP server.
 The platform handles everything from auth and extraction to embedding and serving.
+You can find our documentation [here](https://docs.airweave.ai/welcome).

-📺 Check out the quick demo below:
+📺 Check out a quick demo of Airweave below:

 <video width="100%" src="https://github.com/user-attachments/assets/995e4a36-3f88-4d8e-b401-6ca43db0c7bf" controls></video>